ccheshirecat/volant/docs/start/First Flight.md

 ## 4. Connect to the agent (optional)

-Every VM runs the agent (`volary`) on port 8080 inside the microVM.
+Every VM runs the agent (`kestrel`) on port 8080 inside the microVM.
 Most plugins expose their own HTTP or WebSocket APIs—inspect the manifest to discover the exact endpoints:

 ```bash
 volar plugins list